-Life was already pretty full-on before Covid19 crashed into our lives like an uninvited heckler wreaking chaos at a wedding, ‘does anyone here present know of any reason why life cannot continue as normal?’.
+Life was already pretty full-on before Covid19 crashed into our lives like an uninvited heckler wreaking chaos at a wedding, “does anyone here present know of any reason why life cannot continue as normal?”.
 We were running at full speed and the emergency stop’s caused us all to jiggle about a bit and start to find our new way.

 And here we now are.
 Home.
 Together.
 At least we’re able to count ourselves amongst the lucky ones.
 We have a lovely home, a garden and, thank the technological gods for Skype and WhatsApp video calls for sanity saving catch-ups with family and friends.
 Nobody within my little family of three is a key worker or on the front line in the health services fighting the virus.
 All we have to do is #stayhome (and survive homeschooling…).
 We’re only at the start of this global lockdown challenge and I’m already missing friends and loved ones enormously, but it’s not a lot to ask really is it?

-Whilst we’re home I’m keeping a photo journal, a Lockdown Diary, so that in years to come we can look back on life during the surreal spring of 2020 and see what we did to get us through the days and weeks alone, together.
+Whilst we’re home I’ve keeping a photo journal, a Lockdown Diary, so that in years to come we can look back on life during the surreal spring of 2020 and see what we did to get us through the days and weeks alone, together.

-I’m forever saying how we all need to take more photos of regular, mundane family life.
+I’ve forever saying how we all need to take more photos of regular, mundane family life.
 We’re being gifted three weeks of enforced home time (probably more if we’re facing up to it).
 There’s no better opportunity to grab pictures of your loved ones than now.